 It seems no matter the problem, the solution involves a recommendation for exercise and dealing with stress is no different.
 According to the American Psychology Association, 62 percent of adults who exercise or walk to reduce stress claim the technique is extremely effective.3 Active adults also boast a decreased risk of depression and loss of mental function, leaving them better equipped to handle life’s stressors.4 Make time for regular exercise, whether it’s a quick walk at lunch, a group yoga class or an impromptu dance session in the kitchen—just move!

 When you’re feeling overwhelmed, the last thing you want is to throw yourself into a social situation, but it just may be the best thing for you.
 Strong personal connections are linked to good health and that includes stress reduction.
 A belly laugh or a big hug can go a long way.
 And a supportive listener can provide feelings of understanding and validation, lightening your load.
 5Even during the most stressful times, find regular opportunities to connect with friends and family members.

 It’s simple: stress makes you feel bad, so manage it by focusing on things that make you feel good.
 When you keep your focus in the present, it’s easier to feel capable and in control.
 Try to find pleasure in every moment, whether it’s listening to the birds chirp outside, savoring a cup of coffee or playing fetch with your dog.
 Engaging your mind with something pleasurable prevents you from dwelling on the stress of a situation and gives you room to relax and breathe6.

 What helps you cope with stress?
-Weigh in on Facebook and let us know what helps you the most.
+Weigh in on Facebook link opens in a new window and let us know what helps you the most.